Digital Camera World Verdict

 Sigma BF: Samples

-Sigma BF: Early verdict
+Sigma BF: Verdict

 Some people have clumsily compared the Sigma BF to the Panasonic S9, simply because they’re similarly small full-frame cameras with 24MP sensors and L-Mount lenses.
 But I think this misses the point entirely, because they are wildly different propositions.

 For starters, this is the kind of camera you would see sitting on an architect’s desk.
 The kind of camera that Steve Jobs would design.
 And it really is the spiritual successor to the Leica T / TL / T2.
-I don’t think anybody would say those things about the S9.
+I don’t think anybody would say any of those things about the S9.

 Could the Sigma BF really become your everyday camera?
 Yes, I think it could.
 I had a riot of a time taking photos with this camera, whether I was running around a lake chasing ducks, stopping to snap shots of a mountain, ambling around a castle like a tourist or stealing street scenes on an evening in the city.
 This is the perfect camera to stow in a sling bag and whip out to catch those spontaneous moments when the photography gods compel you.

 Were there times when I wished it had a viewfinder?
 Of course.
 Did I occasionally miss having dual control dials?
 Sure.
 But those are the criticisms I have about smartphones – only this camera makes the compromises worthwhile.
+Well, except for the battery life – I'd love to see that improved.

-I think this is a camera for what Ricoh calls the snap-shooter, but who wants lightyears better performance than a GR III.
+I think this is a camera for what Ricoh calls the "snap-shooter", but who wants lightyears better performance than a GR III.
 This is a camera for photographers to carry when they want something on their shoulder that isn’t their big heavy workhorse.
 And I think this is a camera for folks who want to feel inspired by the kit they use, the same way that a beautiful car inspires you to drive it.

 The Sigma BF is a camera completely its own.
 Where almost all other cameras try to be all things to all people, the BF dares to be different and carve out a truly unique niche.
-If you’re the sort of person who’s comparing specs and measuring it up against other cameras, it isn’t for you; this is a camera you want just because you want it.
+If you’re the sort of person who’s comparing specs and measuring it up against other models, it isn’t for you; this is a camera you want just because you want it.
 And that’s okay – because I want it for that very same reason.

 Sigma BF: Alternatives